 Koalas share a strange similarity with humans in that we both have fingerprints.
 However, even stranger is the fact that it’s impossible for you to instantly tell between them.
 In fact, even experts struggle to separate koala fingerprints from human ones.

-It’s thought that the profile of the average person on Earth is 28 years old, male, and is Chinese.
+It’s thought that the profile of the average person alive today is 28 years old, male, and Chinese.

 If you’re lucky enough to study at Cambridge University, you’ll be heading to an institution which has been around longer than the ancient empire of the Aztecs.